 Awards cannot be sent to countries where US law prevents such transactions.
 Please see the Office of Foreign Assets Control (OFAC) FAQs for further details.

-To learn more about this initiative, watch the "Funding Consciousness Research with Registered Reports: Informational Webinar" and download the webinar slides.
+To learn more about this initiative, watch the "Funding Consciousness Research with Registered Reports: Informational Webinar" and download the webinar slides and see the written FAQs here.
 The webinar includes information on the initiative, eligibility details, information on Registered Reports, and expected open science practices.

 Award funds will be distributed to approved researchers in the $15,000 USD- $20,000 USD range to complete Registered Reports of important research in the field.
 A small number of awards will be made up to $50,000 USD for exceptional proposals.
 Authors will agree to meet applicable open science requirements (ie preregistration, open data, code, protocols, preprint) as a condition of grant funding.
 The open science products produced by each accepted study must be stored in a repository that is accessible for verification and reuse by other researchers.

 For questions, please contact Olivia Lowrey from the Center for Open Science.